-This manual should answer most questions and resolve most problems the user may encounter.
+The manual should answer most questions and resolve most problems you may encounter.
 If you need assistance or further explanation, contact your local TSI representative or TSI.
 TSI is committed to providing high quality products backed by outstanding service.

 Please have the following information available prior to contacting your authorized TSI Manufacturer's Representative or TSI: